robbievanleeuwen/section-properties/README.md

 # sectionproperties
-a python package for the analysis of arbitrary cross-sections using the finite element method.
+a python package for the analysis of arbitrary cross-sections using the finite element method written by Robbie van Leeuwen. *sectionproperties* can be used to determine section properties to be used in structural design and visualise cross-sectional stresses resulting from combinations of applied forces and bending moments.

+## Documentation:

+*sectionproperties* has a fully documented python API which you can find at [https://sectionproperties.readthedocs.io/](https://sectionproperties.readthedocs.io/).
+To read more about the theory behind the program, its implementation and some more examples, check out my blog at [https://robbievanleeuwen.github.io/](https://robbievanleeuwen.github.io/).

 ## Current Capabilities:

+*Note: this branch of sectionproperties is still in development and thus the calculations may not be correct until the branch is merged back to the master.*

 ### Pre-Processor:
 - [x] Python API